| 11 comments »

 A Separation is a good film.
 Like most Iranian films, this one makes exceptional use of its locations, and the handheld camera work by Mamoud Kalari provides a compelling immediacy and framing that teems with the chaotic life of the principal characters.
 Applause go to Hayedeh Safiyari as well for film editing that builds tension with judicious edits or the wise use of long takes, such as the one that ends the film.

 However, A Separation is not the first-rate film I was hoping for.
 The plot is unwieldy, and too full of melodramatic reveals that undermine a more complex assessment of the dilemmas these two families face.
 The character of Razieh is particularly problematic.
 She’s basically a simple-minded disaster, avoiding her charge to watch Nader’s father and spending her time leaving the apartment to empty the trash and run other errands.
 Her failure to tell the truth makes sense in some situations and no sense in others.
 A lot of the plot of the film revolves around her, so her character needed to be more strongly drawn than it was.
 Termeh has enough maturity and intelligence to go to bat for her father, but her unrehearsed lie to the judge is so smooth that it comes off as scripted.
 Simin, well realized by the fine performance of Hatami, is pushed mainly to the periphery of the film, letting some of the air out of the interesting dynamic the film sets up initially.
 Hatami is the anchor of this film, keeping some of the more melodramatic moments grounded.
 When she is not in similar scenes, the film becomes overwought.

 In the end, Termeh is our proxy, choosing offscreen which parent she will live with.
-Without more emphasize on both of the parents throughout the film, however, I’m afraid that this audience-judge couldn’t make up my mind.
+Without more emphasis on both of the parents throughout the film, however, I’m afraid that this audience-judge couldn’t make up my mind.

 | 3 comments »